 While motor racing may prove popular in Brazil there really is no other form of entertainment which can compare to the first love of all natives – futebol.
 This passion can be seen all over the country in the number of football stadiums which are scattered throughout, even in the smallest towns the grounds are huge.
 In fact the Marcana Stadium in Rio de Janeiro is the largest in the world with a capacity of two hundred thousand.
 Winners of the World Cup in 1958, 1962, 1970 and in 1994, and home to the greatest player of all time, Pele, football in Brazil is the game at its most powerful so make sure you catch at least one game while you are there.

 The currency used in Brazil is the real and it is made up of one hundred centavos.
-Notes come in denominations of 1, 5, 10, 50 and 100real and the coins in use are 1, 5, 10, 25, and 50 centavos and 1real.
+Notes come in denominations of 2, 5, 10, 20, 50 and 100 real and the coins in use are 1, 5, 10, 25, and 50 centavos and 1 real.

 Winter in Brazil is between June and August with temperatures reaching lows of between 13 and 18 degrees.
-It only gets really cold when you travel south of Rio.
+It only gets really cold when you travel to the southern region, formed by three states: Paraná, Santa Catarina and Rio Grande do Sul.
 Summer lasts from December to February and again the extremes are only to be found in the south when the humidity can become difficult to handle if you are not used to it.
-Brief rain showers are common compliments of the country’s tropical climate but the interior of Brazil has only a few months of heavy rainfall.
-The Amazon Basin is the wettest area with almost constant damp moist temperatures which average about 27 degrees.
+Brief rain showers are common compliments of the country’s tropical cli-mate, but the interior of Brazil has only a few months of heavy rainfall.
+The Amazon Basin is the wettest area with almost constant damp moist temperatures which aver-age about 27 degrees.

 The majority of European nationals need nothing more than a valid passport and either a return ticket or proof of the means to pay for one to enter the country.
 You will need to fill in an entry card on arrival which will allow you to stay for a period of up to ninety days.
 The immigration officials will keep one part of this card and attach the other to your passport.
 Make sure you don’t lose this part as your departure will probably be delayed.
 Australian, Canadian, New Zealand and US citizens do need a visa which you can acquire from the Brazilian embassy in your home country.
 Residents of all other countries should also contact your local Brazilian embassy to see if you need a visa to travel.